Mayuko19/Mayuko19/README.md

 - 👀 I’m interested in Site Reliability Engineering.
 - 🌱 I’m currently learning Python, Data Structure and Algorithm, Cloud Technology.
 - 📫 How to reach me LinkedIn: www.linkedin.com/in/mayuko7a5132192
+- Try not to become a man of success but rather to become a man of value.

 <!---
 Mayuko19/Mayuko19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.